Tips for Incredible Wedding Party Photos

 Wedding Party Photo with an Intentionally Symmetrical Background

 It’s important to scout for a location that aligns with the vision your clients requested for their photos.
-For example, in the image above clients wanted to take a more editorial group portrait which required a classy background with minimal distracting elements.
-Here are some additional resources to check out to learn more about location scouting for wedding party photos:
+In the image above, clients wanted a more editorial group portrait, which required a classy background with minimal distracting elements.
+The symmetrical architecture frames the group naturally and gives the image a polished, intentional feel.

 Add in Action Poses